 However, you might be understandably concerned about how you’ll pay for said service after receiving it.
 Luckily, there are options.

 Low-income families and individuals, people receiving supplemental social security, and pregnant women may qualify for coverage through Medicaid, a government-sponsored health insurance program.
 Medicaid requirements vary from state to state, though you can apply to the Marketplace or your state’s healthcare exchange.
 Hospitals may automatically apply for you, depending on your circumstances.

-Under the Affordable Care Act, Medicaid must cover all ten of the essential health benefits as well.
-The 10 essential health benefits categories include:
+Under the Affordable Care Act, Medicaid must cover ten essential health benefits, including:

 - Mental health services

 You may also qualify for Medicaid if you are a qualified non-citizen.
 This means anyone with a Green Card, members of federally recognized Native American tribes, or immigrants are granted withholding of deportation.
 Typically, there is a five-year waiting period before you become eligible for Medicaid, but there are exceptions to this rule, including: